Andrercouto/GeneralizedLinearModels/ModelsCountData/README.md

 $loglikelihood = ∑(y_i log(\frac{μ_i}{μ_i + \phi}) + y_i log(\phi) - log(y_i!))$

 where $μ_i$ represents the predicted mean count for the i-th observation, and $\phi$ is the dispersion parameter that captures the extra variation.

+### Zero-Inflated Poisson (ZIP) Model

+The Zero-Inflated Poisson (ZIP) model is a type of regression model commonly used to analyze count data that exhibits both excessive zeros and the traditional Poisson distribution.
+It is a combination of two components: a binary component that models the excess zeros and a count component that models the non-zero counts.

+In the ZIP model, the excess zeros are captured by a binary logistic regression, which determines the probability of observing a zero count versus a non-zero count.
+The count component follows a Poisson distribution, similar to the standard Poisson model.
+The ZIP model allows for the presence of excess zeros by considering a mixture of a structural component (Poisson distribution) and an excess zero component (logistic distribution).

+The ZIP model is particularly useful when there are more zeros in the data than expected based on a simple Poisson distribution.
+It accounts for two potential sources of zeros: true structural zeros, where the count outcome is genuinely zero, and excess zeros, where the count outcome should have been non-zero but is observed as zero due to some underlying factors.

+To estimate the parameters in the ZIP model, maximum likelihood estimation (MLE) is commonly employed.
+The MLE approach seeks to find the parameter values that maximize the joint likelihood of both the binary and count components of the ZIP model.

+In summary, the ZIP model provides a flexible framework for analyzing count data with excessive zeros.
+By simultaneously modeling the binary excess zero component and the count component, it allows for a more comprehensive understanding of the underlying data generating process and provides improved predictive performance compared to a simple Poisson model.

+### Zero-Inflated Negative Binomial (ZINB) Model

+The Zero-Inflated Negative Binomial (ZINB) model is an extension of the Zero-Inflated Poisson (ZIP) model that accounts for both excessive zeros and overdispersion in count data.
+It is particularly useful when analyzing data that exhibits an abundance of zeros and higher variability than expected under a Poisson or standard Negative Binomial model.

+Similar to the ZIP model, the ZINB model consists of two components: a binary component and a count component.
+The binary component is modeled using logistic regression and determines the probability of excess zeros.
+The count component follows a Negative Binomial distribution, which allows for overdispersion and accounts for the excessive variability observed in the data.

+In the ZINB model, excess zeros can arise from two sources: structural zeros and zero inflation.
+Structural zeros represent cases where the count outcome is genuinely zero, while zero inflation occurs when the count outcome should have been non-zero but is observed as zero due to certain factors.

+Estimating the parameters in the ZINB model involves maximizing the joint likelihood of both the binary and count components, typically using maximum likelihood estimation (MLE).
+The MLE approach determines the parameter values that maximize the likelihood of observing the data given the assumed distribution and model structure.

+The ZINB model offers a flexible approach for analyzing count data with excessive zeros and overdispersion.
+By capturing both excess zeros and variability beyond what is expected under a standard Negative Binomial model, it provides a more comprehensive understanding of the underlying data generating process.
+This enhanced modeling capability can lead to improved inference and prediction for count data with complex characteristics.

+# Content